qdrant/landing_page/qdrant-landing/content/documentation/examples/qdrant-airflow-astronomer.md

 | Time: 45 min | Level: Intermediate |     |     |
 | ------------ | ------------------- | --- | --- |

-Qdrant is available as a [provider](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/index.html) in Airflow.
-So here's a tutorial to get building with it.
+In this tutorial, you will use Qdrant as a [provider](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/index.html) in [Apache Airflow](https://airflow.apache.org/), an open-source tool that lets you setup data-engineering workflows.

-First off, let's talk about [Apache Airflow](https://airflow.apache.org/).
-It's this open-source tool that lets you write your data-engineering workflows using Python in what's called a DAG (Directed Acyclic Graph), essentially a Python file.
-That means that you can leverage the powerful suite of Python's capabilities and libraries to achieve almost anything your data pipeline could need.
+You will write the pipeline in Python to a DAG (Directed Acyclic Graph).
+With this framework, you can leverage the powerful suite of Python's capabilities and libraries to achieve almost anything your data pipeline needs.

-Now, what's Astronomer?
-[Astronomer](https://www.astronomer.io/) is a managed service that allows you to manage Airflow workflows in a cloud environment.
-Think of it as the CI/CD for your Airflow project.
-The Astronomer CLI also offers great DX when setting up an Airflow project too.
-This is what we'll be using in this tutorial.

-## Why should I bother?
+All Airflow workflows are hosted via [Astronomer](https://www.astronomer.io/), a managed SaaS that simplifies the process via its easy to use CLI and extensive automation capabilities.

-Well, imagine you want to do things like running operations in Qdrant based on data events or build parallel tasks for generating vector embeddings (We are doing it below).
-Airflow helps with all that and more.
-You can also set up monitoring and alerts for your pipelines.
+Airflow is useful when running operations in Qdrant based on data events or when building parallel tasks for generating vector embeddings.
+By using Astronomer, can set up monitoring and alerts for your pipelines for full observability.

 ## Prerequisites

-We'll be proceeding with the tutorial with the assumption that the following are set up.
+Please make sure you have the following ready:

 - A running Qdrant instance.
-We'll be using a FREE instance from <https://cloud.qdrant.io>
+We'll be using a free instance from <https://cloud.qdrant.io>
 - The Astronomer CLI.
 Find the installation instructions [here](https://docs.astronomer.io/astro/cli/install-cli).
 - A [HuggingFace token](https://huggingface.co/docs/hub/en/security-tokens) to generate embeddings.

-You can take a look at the further reading section below to learn more about Airflow concepts

-## Let's Go
+## Implementation

 We'll be building a DAG that generates embeddings in parallel for our our data corpus and performs semantic retrieval based on user input.

-### Setting up the project
+### Set up the project

-Let's spawn our Airflow project.
-The Astronomer CLI makes it very straightforward.
-Simply run,
+The Astronomer CLI makes it very straightforward to set up the Airflow project:

 ```console
 mkdir qdrant-airflow-tutorial && cd qdrant-airflow-tutorial